PX4/PX4-user_guide/en/config_rover/ackermann.md

    The proportional gain is multiplied with this error and that value is added to the motor command.
 This way disturbances like uneven grounds or external forces can be compensated.

    :::tip
-   To tune this parameter put the rover in [Acro mode](../flight_modes_rover/ackermann.md#acro-mode) and hold the throttle stick and the right stick at a few different levels for a couple of seconds each.
+   To tune this parameter:

+   1. Put the rover in [Acro mode](../flight_modes_rover/ackermann.md#acro-mode) and hold the throttle stick and the right stick at a few different levels for a couple of seconds each.
-   Disarm the rover and from the flight log plot the _lateral_acceleration_setpoint_ from [RoverAckermannSetpoint](../msg_docs/RoverAckermannSetpoint.md) and the _measured_lateral_acceleration_ from [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) over each other.
-Increase [RA_LAT_ACCEL_P](#RA_LAT_ACCEL_P) if the measured value does not track the setpoint fast enough or decrease it if the measurement overshoots the setpoint by too much.
-Repeat until you are satisfied with the behaviour.
+   1. Disarm the rover and from the flight log plot the _lateral_acceleration_setpoint_ from [RoverAckermannSetpoint](../msg_docs/RoverAckermannSetpoint.md) and the _measured_lateral_acceleration_ from [RoverAckermannStatus](../msg_docs/RoverAckermannStatus.md) over each other.
+   1. Increase [RA_LAT_ACCEL_P](#RA_LAT_ACCEL_P) if the measured value does not track the setpoint fast enough or decrease it if the measurement overshoots the setpoint by too much.
+   1. Repeat until you are satisfied with the behaviour.

-   Note that the lateral acceleration measurement is very noise and therefor needs to be heavily filtered.
+   Note that the lateral acceleration measurement is very noise and therefore needs to be heavily filtered.
    This means that the measurement is slightly delayed, so if you observe a slight offset in time between the setpoint and measurement, that is not something that can be fixed with tuning.
    :::

 3. (Optional) [RA_LAT_ACCEL_I](#RA_LAT_ACCEL_I) [-]: Integral gain of the closed loop lateral acceleration controller.